wokwi/wokwi-docs/docs/getting-started/wokwi-club.md

 - Connect the [ESP32 WiFi](../guides/esp32-wifi) to your local network
 - Keep your private projects unlisted

-As a Wokwi club member, you also get new [VotePowers](../guides/votepowers) every month.
-Use your VotePowers to help us decide [what to work on next](https://wokwi.com/features).

 ### How to join?

 [https://wokwi.com/club](https://wokwi.com/club?ref=docs_club)